This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 account_id = "acc-xxxxxxxxxx"

-}In this example we can see the type as defined by the keyword data and that it's going to be identified as dev.
-Taking this new data block we can refactor the resource block:
+}Here the type is set by the data keyword, and the block is identified as dev.
+With this new data block in place we can refactor the resource block:

 data "scalr_environment" "dev" {